LI-JIANSHU/LanguageModelling/Intro_to_arpa_format.md

 ## Introduction to language model format:  ARPA
  * It is a commonly used file format for LM, a lot of toolkits are available to generate the LM format: <a href='http://www.speech.cs.cmu.edu/SLM/toolkit.html'> CMU-LM</a>, <a href='http://projects.csail.mit.edu/cgi-bin/wiki/view/SLS/MITLMTutorial'> MIT-LM</a>, <a href='http://www.speech.sri.com/projects/srilm/'> SRILM</a>, <a href='https://hlt.fbk.eu/technologies/irstlm-irst-language-modelling-toolkit'> IRSTLM </a>, ect.
 The input to the toolkits are usually a training text file with transcriptions, one sentence per line.
 The beginning of sentence tag "\<s>" and end of sentence tag "\</s>" are usually inserted automatically.
 The various kinds of smoothing methods can be applied at your own choice.
  * There are a lot of toolkits available to generate ARPA format LM.
 The content of ARPA LM is also quite clear if you looked into one of the ARPA files.
-One sample ARPA file looks like:
+A sample ARPA file looks like:

 ```
 \data\